kbullaughey/lstm-play/03-lstm.md

  0  1  0  0
 </pre>

-We can then use basic <code>nn</code> components to buil a small graph that will take all the hidden state matrices for all timesteps and extract out just the terminal one for each batch member (lengthIndicators is the one-hot encoding of lengths).
+We can then use basic <code>nn</code> components to build a small graph that will take all the hidden state matrices for all timesteps and extract out just the terminal one for each batch member (lengthIndicators is the one-hot encoding of lengths).

 Code Fragment X (referred to below):